5/1/2025

 Conference Operator

-I will now turn the call back over to Mitch Fadal at Bound CEO for closing remarks, please go ahead.
+I will now turn the call back over to Mitch Fado, Upbound CEO, for closing remarks.
+Please go ahead.

 speaker

-Thank you operator and thank you to everyone who joined us today for our first quarter update and our outlook for the balance of 2025.
-And I wanna thank everybody for everything over the years.
-And as I signed off, I'd like to thank all of you and all my colleagues and friends who've helped, really helped build up on into the leader that it is today.
+Thank you, Operator, and thank you to everyone who joined us today for our first quarter update and our outlook for the balance of 2025.
+And I want to thank everybody for everything over the years.
+And as I sign off, I'd like to thank all of you and all my colleagues and friends who have really helped build Upbound into the leader that it is today.
 I think this is a real high note.
-I knew the company was in great shape when I announced my retirement, it's only gotten better since then.
+I knew the company was in great shape when I announced my retirement.
+It's only gotten better since then.
 And I know Fami and the team, I wish them the best of luck.
-I know they're gonna take it to even a higher level than I was able to do.
-So I sure appreciate everybody and I know I'm gonna miss everybody but I'll be watching from the sidelines.
-Thank you everybody.
+I know they're going to take it to even a higher level than I was able to do.
+So I sure appreciate everybody.
+And I know I'm going to miss everybody, but I'll be watching from the sidelines.
+Thank you, everybody.

 speaker